 I think public tax dollars should be spent on public schools.
 Most Wisconsin schools are not “failing.”
 This is a myth created by people who want to privatize education.
 Voucher schools do NOT outperform public schools, despite the fact that they can pick and choose their students, unlike public schools .
 70% of students using vouchers attended private or religious schools so vouchers end up being a tax break for wealthy families.
 Plenty of scholarship money is available.
 Voucher schools are not accountable to tax payers, and do not face the same standards as public schools.
 Vouchers take money away from our rural districts.
 Public Schools are already struggling for funding - they could use that $300,000,000.

-In a word, no. I hope our next governor will work to get us out of this contract.
+In a word, no. I hope Governor Evers will continue to work to get us out of this contract.
 The price tag is too high, and the returns too uncertain.
 I would be less annoyed if this was an American company, but to give such huge tax giveaways to a foreign company, with a questionable history, is bad business for Wisconsin.
 The per job price tag is astronomical.
 The company should be held to the same environmental standards as other WI. companies.
-Imagine spreading that investment across the state, to fund small busniess start ups.
+Imagine spreading that investment across the state, to fund small business start ups.

-Our Republican Governor and his Attorney General are suing to get out of the preexisting condition mandate.
-Walker’s alternative plan has been roundly denounced.
+Our previous Governor and his Attorney General sued to get out of the preexisting condition mandate.
+The current Attorney General got us out of this lawsuit, but it continues under the Trump administration.
+The Republicans have offered few meaningful solutions.
 Before the ACA, I had private insurance that excluded coverage of my allergies, asthma, cholesterol, prescriptions and more, and that was before I had cancer.
 I have a vested, personal interest in keeping this mandate.
 Democrats will all fight for this mandate.